conduitio-labs/conduit-connector-clickhouse/README.md

 The ClickHouse Source allows you to move data from the ClickHouse table to Conduit Destination connectors.

-The iterator reads rows from the selected table in batches via SELECT with ordering by orderingColumn, where the orderingColumn values are greater than the position value.
+The iterator reads rows from the selected table in batches via SELECT with ordering by `orderingColumn`, where the `orderingColumn` values are greater than the position value.
+After all rows have been read, the iterator will read the newly inserted rows.

-**Important**: update and delete operations are not supported.
+The Source Connector does not support the capture of updated or deleted data.

 ### Position